Quantum metrology with linear Lie algebra parameterisations: Introduction

 These many connections likely stem from the relationship between quantum Fisher information and the fundamental geometry of quantum states \cite{braunstein_statistical_1994,sidhu_geometric_2020,liu_quantum_2020}.
 Suppose $\theta$ is the parameter we wish to measure, and $\rho_{\theta}$ is the quantum state resulting from the evolution.
 Our ability to detect a small fluctuation $\Delta\theta$ depends on our ability to differentiate $\rho_{\theta}$ and $\rho_{\theta+\Delta\theta}$.
 The quantum Fisher information is equal to the distance between these states, as measured by the Bures metric on the space of density matrices \cite{braunstein_statistical_1994}.
 We will consider unitary evolution $\rho_{\theta}=U_{\theta}\rho_0U^{\dagger}_{\theta}$ for some initial probe state $\rho_0$.
 If we picture $U_{\theta}$ as a curve parameterised by $\theta$ on the manifold of unitary matrices, the quantum Fisher information at $\theta$ then corresponds to the tangent vector to this curve at $U_{\theta}$.

 Quantum dynamics are naturally described by the mathematical structure of a Lie algebra.
 This is a set of operators which satisfies two properties.
 The first is that the Lie algebra is a vector space, thus each element can be expressed as a linear combination of some basis of operators.
 The second property is that the commutator of any two elements of the algebra is also an element of the algebra.
-Given a Hamiltonian, we can generate a basis for its corresponding Lie algebra by beginning with the set of all operators in the Hamiltonian, expanding this by all new operators that arise from taking commutators of operators in the set, and then all possible commutators of the resulting operators, and so on.
-The final basis may be infinite, meaning that we can continue to generate more and more new operators by taking commutators.
+Given a Hamiltonian, we can generate a basis for its corresponding Lie algebra by beginning with the set of all operators in the Hamiltonian, expanding this by all new operators that arise from taking commutators of operators in the set, and then all possible commutators of the resulting operators, and so on \footnote{The Hamiltonian $H$ may be decomposed as a sum of operators in different ways.
+Each such decomposition provides a different basis for the Lie algebra.
+Different bases may be more or less efficient, which we explore in \cref{sec:ExampleSpin}.}.
+The resulting set of operators is called the `dynamical Lie algebra'.

+The basis for the dynamical Lie algebra may be infinite, meaning that we can continue to generate more operators by taking commutators, which are not expressible as a linear combination of existing basis elements.
 In many cases however, we eventually find a finite basis containing all the operators of the Hamiltonian, where the commutator of any two elements is a linear combination of operators in the basis.
 In this case the dynamics take place in a \emph{finite Lie algebra}, which can be leveraged to greatly simplify analysis.

 Expressing operators in a basis adapted to the Lie algebra can make computations easier, as was used in \cite{warszawski_solving_2020} to derive a stochastic master equation.
 The most common application of finite Lie algebras however is the Wei-Norman expansion \cite{wei_global_1964,altafini_use_2002,qvarfort_solving_2022}, which uses the algebra's structure to parameterise the dynamics.
 If the Lie algebra basis contains $n$ elements $\{X_1,\ldots,X_n\}$, the Wei-Norman expansion expresses the unitary time-evolution operator as a product of $n$ exponentials $U_{\theta}(t)=e^{c_1(\theta,t)X_1}\cdots e^{c_n(\theta,t)X_n}$, with scalar coefficients $c_j$.
 Even if the quantum dynamics take place in an infinite-dimensional Hilbert space, we can derive $n$ coupled differential equations for the scalars $c_j$ which will exactly describe the evolution.